 Cattrax monitors status of all active devices listed in the Devices View panel.
 Alarm conditions and other event flags are displayed in real-time.
-When an alarm condition occurs, a prompt identifying the condition appears in the listing and a flashing icon appears on the Devices View panel.
+When an alarm condition occurs, a prompt identifying the condition appears in the listing and, if the notification function is selected, a flashing icon appears on the Devices View panel.